tulane-cmps6610-fall-2025/problem-set-04-adumont2/answers.md

 - **5c.**
 In this problem, we have proven that we have an optimal subtructure property but not the greedy choice property so dynamic programming should be a great fit to solve this.
 We can use a top-down memoization approach.

 - We will sort the tasks by finish time.
-Then for each task $i$ we can decide wheter to "take" it or "skip" it.
+Then for each task $i$ we can decide whether to "take" it or "skip" it.

-- We will use a wrapper function to setup and a recursive function to compute the maxmium value obtainable from tasks $a_0$ through $a_i$.
+- We will use a wrapper function to setup and a recursive function to compute the maximum value obtainable from tasks $a_0$ through $a_i$.

 1. Wrapper function - this performs the setup by sorting and pre-computing values.